 2c-3a - med-coarse - normal-high porosity - high density

-NP/LP: CJ Daily Fix, KMF Whenever Cond./ Giovanni TTTT
+NP/LP: CJ Daily Fix, KMF Whenever Conditioner/ Giovanni TTTT

-RO/LI: CJ Argan & Olive Oil, JC Too Shea / Aussie Moist
+RO/LI: Sevi Pumpkin Seed, CJ Argan & Olive Oil, JC Too Shea, Aussie Moist

 DT: Coconut Oil + scalp massage